How can I pay for my pet’s surgery or wellness services?

 Do you give pain medications to my pet?

 Yes, all patients receive injectable pain medication prior to and after surgery, which will last for 24 hours.
-Cats are given an additional injectable pain medication that lasts up to 3 days, included in the cost of the surgery.
-For dogs and rabbits, 3 days of additional pain medication is sent home with you from the clinic.
+For dogs and rabbits, 3 days of additional pain medication is sent home with you from the clinic to give once a day.
+For cats, 3 days of additional pain medication is sent home with you from the clinic to give twice a day.

 Should I microchip my animal?